-- The larger tag shall identify the key ring with a number/letter corresponding to the hook number/letter. - The smaller tag shall identify the number of keys on the key ring.

-4. Emergency Keys
+- a. the larger tag shall identify the key ring with a number/letter corresponding to the hook number/letter; and - b. the smaller tag shall identify the number of keys on the key ring. - 4.
+Emergency Keys a.
+Emergency keys may be kept in a separate key cabinet or in a readily identified area of the regular-issue key cabinet.
+A separate key cabinet located in the control center is recommended for the emergency keys.